hanrichard/Notebook/aws/aws learning doc/serverless.md

 - AWS CloudFormation is incorrect because although this service provides deployment capabilities, you will still have to design a custom template that contains the required AWS resources for your application needs.
 Hence, this will require more time to complete instead of just directly using Elastic Beanstalk.

 - AWS CodeCommit is incorrect because although you can upload your NodeJS code in AWS CloudCommit, this service is just a fully-managed source control service that hosts secure Git-based repositiories and hence, it does not provide a way to deploy or manage your applications in AWS.

+- SWF is incorrect because this is a fully-managed state tracker and task coordinator service.
+It does not provide serverless orchestration to multiple AWS resources.

+- AWS Lambda is incorrect because although Lambda is used for serverless computing, it does not provide a direct way to coordinate multiple AWS services into serverless workflows.

+- AWS Batch is incorrect because this is primarily used to efficiently run hundreds of thousands of batch computing jobs in AWS.